Tom Green: Rap career

-In 2005, Green returned to rap and started the group, The Keepin' it Real Crew, featuring DJ EZ Mike of the Dust Brothers, where they did two Canadian live tours (June 2005 and January 2006).
-On December 6, 2005, Green released his second solo album in Canada entitled Prepare For Impact, which included a bonus DVD featuring footage from his live tour.
+In 2005, Green returned to rap and started the group The Keepin' it Real Crew, featuring DJ EZ Mike of the Dust Brothers, where they did two Canadian live tours (June 2005 and January 2006).
+On December 6, 2005, Green released his second solo album in Canada entitled Prepare for Impact, which included a bonus DVD featuring footage from his live tour.
 The album was also co-produced by Mike Simpson of the Dust Brothers.
-The album included comedic tracks (such as "My Bum Is On Ya Lips" and "I'm an Idiot") as well as serious tracks where he rapped about his Hollywood career.
+The album included comedic tracks (such as "My Bum Is on Ya Lips" and "I'm an Idiot") as well as serious tracks where he rapped about his Hollywood career.

-He has performed with Too Short, Flavor Flav, Grand Buffet, Mickey Avalon, People Under The Stairs, Xzibit, and other popular rap artists on his Tom Green Live show.
+He has performed with Too Short, Flavor Flav, Grand Buffet, Mickey Avalon, People Under the Stairs, Xzibit, and other popular rap artists on his Tom Green Live show.
 In January 2008, a second solo rap album titled Basement Jams was released in download-only format on his website.

 In March 2009, on Last Call with Carson Daly, Tom played a sample of his new song "It's Been A Long Time Coming."
 On his website, Green has stated intentions of releasing a new rap album in 2010 and talks about working with music producer Detail.
 In a February 2010 interview, Green mentioned an upcoming song entitled "Other Side Of The World" and stated that he was developing a television show following the progress of his first major American rap album.
 On a November 2010 answer to a fan question in the Forum section of tomgreen.com, Green said, "Expect some singles in the future.
 The album is dead, sadly."

 In July 2011, Green recorded and posted a 2011 remix of "Check The O.R." and re-united Organized Rhyme at the Just For Laughs festival in Montreal.
 In October 2011, The Comedy Network's website posted the group's new music video: "Check The O.R.
 Redux".

 On May 17, 2019, Green released his new album entitled The Tom Green Show LP, which featured his new song "I Wanna Be Friends With Drake".

+Country music (2025)

+In January 2025, Green released his new country album, "Home to the Country".
+The album includes covers of past Canadian hits along with original songs solely written by Green.
+Green hosted the 2025 Canadian Country Music Association Awards in Kelowna, British Columbia, in September 2025.